NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 What helps to scientifically convey image intensity information (multiple answers)?

-1. Use grayscale LUT whenever possible.
+1. Adjust the LUT to the image's full bit-depth.
-3. Add a LUT calibration bar.
+2. Add a LUT calibration bar.
-4. Use the same LUT for all images.
+3. Use the same LUT for images acquired with same settings..
-5. Adjust the LUT to the image's full bit-depth.
-6. Never change the LUT of images!
+4. Never change the LUT of images!
 Always keep as in raw data.

 ## High dynamic range image display

-### Motivation

-The number range in images of biological samples can cover large ranges.
-For example, a GFP tagged protein could occur in the same cell at different locations either 1 or 10000 times.
-This means that the dynamic range can be 10^4 or more.
-Due to limitations of image display and preception such large dynamics ranges are difficult to display.

-### High dynamics range image display concept map

 <img src='https://g.gravizo.com/svg?
  digraph G {
     shift [fontcolor=white,color=white];
-    image_dynamic_range -> ratio_max_to_min_value [label="  is"];
-    biological_images -> high_dynamic_range [label="  can have"];
+    biological_images -> high_dynamic_range [label="  "];
-    paper_reflectance -> low_dynamic_range [label="  has"];
+    paper_reflectance -> low_dynamic_range [label="  "];
-    computer_monitors -> low_dynamic_range [label="  has"];
+    computer_monitors -> low_dynamic_range [label="  "];
-    high_dynamic_range -> display [label="  is challenging"];
   }
 '/>

+### Motivation

+The number range in images of biological samples can cover large ranges.
+For example, a GFP tagged protein could occur in the same cell at different locations either 1 or 10000 times.
+This means that the dynamic range can be 10^4 or more.
+Due to limitations of image display and image preception such large dynamics ranges are difficult to display.

 ### Activity: High dynamic range image display

 - Open image: `xy_16bit__nuclei_high_dynamic_range.tif`
-- Try to adjust the grayscale LUT such that everything can be seen
+- Try to adjust the grayscale LUT such that everything can be seen...
-	- Do you manage?
 - Try finding other LUTs that help showing all data
 - Add LUT calibration to image

 ### Formative Assessment

 What can you do to show images with a high dynamic range (multiple answers)?

-A. Adjust the LUT such that the scientifically relevant information can be seen.
+1. Adjust the LUT such that the scientifically relevant information can be seen.
-B. Adjust the LUT such that the scientifically relevant information can be seen,
+2. Adjust the LUT such that the scientifically relevant information can be seen,
   - and state that the LUT has been adjusted in the figure legend
   - and show the same image with other LUT settings in the supplemental material.
-C. Try to find a LUT that shows all data.
+3. Try to find a LUT that shows all data.
-D. Never use multi color LUTs, they are confusing.
+4. Never use multi color LUTs, they are confusing.
-E. Already on the  microscope change the settings such that only relevant structures are visible, e.g. lower the gain such that dark irrelevant objects have zero pixel values.
+5. Already on the  microscope change the settings such that only relevant structures are visible, e.g. lower the gain such that dark irrelevant objects have zero pixel values.
-F. Adjust LUT settings such that background noise is not visible, because this is distracting.
+6. Adjust LUT settings such that background noise is not visible, because this is distracting.
 G. Add a LUT calibration to the image, such that readers can see that not all information might be visible.